A proposal for the origin of the anomalous magnetic moment: The metrical origin of the neutrino magnetic moment

-Let us point out that the hypothesis of universality of the $ \hat q^{\mu\nu} $ revealed the existence of an extra source for the origin of the magnetic moment of all - charged or not - particles.
-The compatibility of this with Maxwell-Minkowski representation implies that the Lagrangian describing the interaction of the neutrino with the electromagnetic field contains an extra term that in this MM-representation should be put by hand.
-In other words, the presence of a magnetic moment for the neutrino in the standard MM-representation should not be viewed as an exotic surprise but instead should be understood - on the light of the Dynamical Bridge - as a consequence of the universality of the $ \hat q $ geometry in the $ \hat Q-$representation.
+Remarkably, the hypothesis of universality of $ \hat e_{\mu\nu} $ reveals the existence of an alternative origin for the magnetic moment of all particles (charged or not)\footnote{If we had applied the minimal coupling principle to the MM representation, we have never obtained such term.
+In this representation, it corresponds to a non-minimal coupling, which has several difficulties, as pointed in the literature.} from first principles.
+The compatibility of this result induced by the $\hat E$-representation in the MM-representation implies that the Lagrangian describing the interaction between the neutrino and the electromagnetic field contains an extra term in the MM-representation which is usually introduced by hand and without further justification.
+In other words, the presence of a magnetic moment for the neutrino in the standard MM-representation should not be viewed as an exotic surprise but instead should be understood---on the light of the Dynamical Bridge method---as a consequence of the universality of the geometry $\hat e_{\mu\nu}$ in the $\hat E$-representation.
+Next section, we shall introduce this map for charged particles and then compare with experiments.